-Just before God was finally to shepherd His people into the land of Canaan, Moses reminded the Israelites of the character and attributes of the only true and living God Whom they served.
+Just before God was finally to shepherd His people into the land of Canaan, Moses reminded a new generation of Israelites of the character and attributes of the only true and living God Whom they served.
 He reminded them of the whole covenant they had made with the Lord on Mount Sinai.
 He read through the many statutes and judgements of the Lord.
 He reiterated the need to bring to mind all the benefits that they had received from the hand of their God.

-Before going through the entire Law of Moses with its 613 requirements - including the first 10 moral commandments, the priestly code of practice, the requirement to follow certain feast days and festivals, the various sacrificial offerings, and the food and cleanliness laws etc. Moses reminded the Israelites of God's goodness and grace, His kindness and faithfulness, "for the LORD your God is a compassionate God; He will not fail you nor destroy you - nor will He forget the covenant with your fathers, which He swore to them."
+Before going through the entire Law of Moses with its 613 requirements - including the first 10 moral commandments, the priestly code of practice, the requirement to follow certain feast days and festivals, the various sacrificial offerings, and the food and cleanliness laws, etc. Moses reminded the Israelites of God's goodness and grace, His kindness, and faithfulness, "for the LORD your God is a compassionate God; He will not fail you nor destroy you - nor will He forget the covenant He made with your fathers, which He swore to them."

 Apart from just two men, their forefathers had all died in the wilderness during the 40-year long trek because of their rebellious unbelief.
 Their forefathers had reaped the reward of their apostasy and disobedience and did not enter the promised rest.
-Nevertheless, God had made His promise to them and to their descendants forever... and God will never break His promises to His people - even though they prove faithless.
+Nevertheless, God had made a promise to them and to their descendants forever... and God will never break His promise to His people - even though they prove faithless.

-Today Israel has been set aside for a time, during which the Lord is working through His people - the Church.
-But let us never forget that the goodness of God never changes for His gracious character never alters - He is the same yesterday, today, and forever.
+Today, Israel has been set aside for a time, during which the Lord is working through a new Body of people - the Church.
+But let us never forget that the goodness of God never changes, for His gracious character never alters - He is the same yesterday, today, and forever.

-The promises He made to that first generation of Israel will be fulfilled in God's time and in His way - for He has spoken and will He not fulfil all the words that He has spoken to His people?
+The promises He made to that first generation of Israel will be fulfilled in God's time and in His way, for He has spoken... and will He not fulfil all the words that He has spoken to His people?
 Of course He will!
 And the promises He has made to the Church are equally firm and true, for His Word stands fast forever and ever.

 Both God's Word to His people Israel and His promises to His people the Church stand fast forever.
-To break His Word would be to deny Himself as Paul reminds us, "even if we are unfaithful, He remains faithful: for He cannot deny Himself."
-God cannot break His promises, for His Word stands fast forever.
+To break His Word would be to deny Himself, for as Paul reminds us, "even if we are unfaithful, He remains faithful: for He cannot deny Himself."
+God cannot break His promises, for His Word endures into eternity.

 Heavenly Father, what a comfort to know that even when we are faithless, You remain faithful.
 Thank You that You are a compassionate God Who will never forget your promises to Your people.
-Thank You for this word of encouragement, and I pray that I may love You as I ought and live my life for Your praise and glory Thank You that Your faithfulness is new every morning - great is Your faithfulness to me, oh my God.
+Thank You for this word of encouragement, and I pray that I may love You as I ought and live my life for Your praise and glory Thank You that Your faithfulness is new every morning - great is Your faithfulness to me.
 Thank You in Jesus' name, AMEN.